 Is Gather switching your audio inputs every time you switch tabs?
 Or are you able to hear others but they can't hear you?
 Huge changes in audio quality when you mute and unmute?
-This page may provide some clarity.
+If you're using a bluetooth headset, this article may provide some clarity.

 Every Bluetooth accessory comes with a built-in profile, which is a package of software that tells the device how to "treat" the accessory.
-Some devices will automatically sense a bluetooth accessory, and then apply an incorrect profile to them from their own library.
-This page provides some examples and what you can do to make your accessories work better.
+Some devices will automatically sense a Bluetooth accessory, and then apply an incorrect profile to them from their own library.

 Many Bluetooth headsets, widely produced before 2018, use Bluetooth A2DP.
 Some mobile devices will accommodate the limitation of A2DP by switching between sending microphone inputs and receiving stereo audio input quickly and automatically.
 Some devices (computers, tablets, etc.) do not support the automatic switching of inputs and outputs required by A2DP for a smooth experience.

 One solution would be to use a separate microphone if you wish to use Bluetooth headphones.

 When you select your input (mic) in Gather, your computer will generate a list of what it views as available.
 In the gif below of the Check Your Hair screen, the drop-down menus show several options for the same headset.
 Each option is a different profile that can apply to the device.

 Warning: Firefox for Windows and Mac does not allow you to set a separate speaker output.

 Finding the right combination that works for you may take some trial and error.

 Note: To change your a/v selections from inside the Space, just open User Settings (Ctrl/⌘+P).